segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-adwords.md

 ---

 In this section you will learn:
-* How to connect Google Adwords dynamic remarketing.
+* How to connect Google Ads dynamic remarketing.
 * How to check the correctness of the integration setup.

-The Google Adwords dynamic remarketing module allows you to display ads with products that users are interested in.
+The Google Ads dynamic remarketing module allows you to display ads with products that users are interested in.

 ### Page contents
 ------